goodluckoguzie/goodluckoguzie.github.io/projects/litesocnavgym.md

 ### Why This Was Needed

 While SocNavGym provides a comprehensive social navigation environment, I observed that it could be computationally expensive for rapid iteration during algorithm development.
-When testing predictive models and reinforcement learning approaches, I needed faster feedback loops to iterate quickly on ideas.
+When testing predictive models and reinforcement learning approaches, I needed faster feedback loops.

-LiteSocNavGym was developed as a lite testing environment to enable rapid iteration during algorithm development.
-This environment allows for quick testing of predictive models and reinforcement learning approaches before applying methods to the full SocNavGym environment.
+I developed LiteSocNavGym as a lite testing environment to enable rapid iteration during algorithm development.
+It allows for quick testing of predictive models and reinforcement learning approaches before applying methods to the full SocNavGym environment.

 ### Research Design